thisisagile/easy-test/README.md

 # easy-test

-A simple, straightforware small library for testing microservices that have been built  with the @thisisagile/easy library, based on Jest.
+A simple, straightforward small library for testing microservices that have been built  with the @thisisagile/easy library, based on Jest.

 We also include some commodity utilities for making testing with Jest easier, and a monad for making custom Jest matchers..